Visual Hands

 Field Research

-We conducted on-site research at Norrlands Universitetssjukhus, closely observing the ICU, postoperative, and pediatric wards while interviewing relevant nursing staff.
-Additionally, during the early research phase, we consulted Dr. Sofie Lyhammar, a telemedicine expert and strong advocate for the expansion of telehealth services.
-She has established a hybrid role, working remotely from Stockholm while supporting a small hometown hospital.
-Based on these insights, we decided to focus our project on the postoperative ward
+We conducted on-site research at Norrlands Universitetssjukhus, observing ICU, postoperative, and pediatric wards, and interviewing nursing staff.
+In the early phase, we also consulted Dr. Sofie Lyhammar, a telemedicine expert working remotely to support a local hospital.
+Based on these insights, we chose to focus on the postoperative ward

 Story Organization